ana-cozma/blog/content/posts/aws-iam-deleting-users/index.md

 ---
 title: "AWS: Handling 'Cannot delete entity, must remove tokens from principal first' error"
 date: 2024-02-07T13:32:57+01:00
+description: "Struggling with the 'Cannot delete entity, must remove tokens from principal first' error in Terraform?
+Learn how to troubleshoot and resolve this common issue when deleting AWS IAM users.
+This quick guide covers why the error occurs, how to identify active tokens, and best practices for managing IAM users with Terraform."
 draft: false
 tags: ["aws", "iam", "terraform"]
 ---

 This blog post will be a quick one focusing on troubleshooting a less clear error, _'Cannot delete entity, must remove tokens from principal first'_, that Terraform can throw when you try to delete IAM users from AWS.

-Let's assume that in your Terraform configuration you manage IAM users and you want to delete one of them.
+Let's assume that in your Terraform configuration, you manage IAM users and you want to delete one of them.
 You'd think that by simply removing the Terraform code and then running `terraform apply` it will delete the users.
 Which was my case.
 But then as soon as I ran the command to destroy the resource I ran into an issue:

 ```console
 Terraform used the selected providers to generate the following execution plan.
 Resource actions are indicated with the following symbols: